 Sick Leave and Child Care - Absence from Work Policy update

 UCOP has approved a temporary change in their Absence from Work policy to provide additional relief for parents balancing work and child care responsibilities.
 Effective July 1, 2020, through Dec.
 31, 2020, eligible staff may use their accrued sick leave if they are unable to work or telework because their children are not able to physically attend their school or place of care due to COVID-19 precautions.
+The use of accrued sick leave to take care of children during the pandemic has now been clarified by UCOP to include all dependent care, such as looking after elders and those family members with medical care needs.

 The temporary change applies to Berkeley’s policy-covered staff employees.
 Granting the use of accrued sick leave for these purposes will not be considered an exception to the Absence from Work policy.
-UCOP has not extended the use of sick leave to cover adult dependent care needs.

 Subject to collective bargaining, a similar expansion of the use of sick leave is available to represented staff employees who have accrued sick leave.